jasoneriksen/serverless-thing/README.md

 #Serverless Thing
 (a working title)

-The end goal is a script that deploys an app to AWS that runs without the use of a needy virtual server.
+The end goal is a script that deploys an app to AWS that runs without the use of some needy virtual server.

+##Benefits

+####Costs
+Deploying in this manner should be good for keeping costs down if you have a tiny little mico app without a lot of usage.
+Lambda functions are billed down to 100ms increments, and on the frontend the costs to host content through S3 are pretty minimal if you're not serving up big files.

+####Scalability
+Since an app deployed in this manner is running on the large Amazon infrastructure, it should be able to scale seamlessly without the need to manage load balancers or spin up additional servers to handle traffic spikes.

 ##Summary